Business Continuity Plan

 A senior person in the business should take ownership of the business continuity plan.
-The plan should beallocated the same importance in business planning as, for example quality management, cash flow orhealth and safety
+The plan should beallocated the same importance in business planning.
+For example quality management, cash flow or health and safety

-The responsibility of managing the business continuity plan must be clearly established within thebusiness and everyone should know the importance of the plan and who has overall responsibility
+Managing the business continuity.
+The business and everyone should know the importance of the plan and who has overall responsibility

-A small team of suitably qualified and/or experienced people should be assembled to review the businessoperations and itemise the key features and areas of operation.
+Assemble a small team of suitably qualified and/or experienced people.
+Above all to review the business operations and moreover look the key features and areas of operation.

-The scope of the work must be established.
+Establish the scope of the work.
 An organisation may already have, for example, adequate recovery plan for its IT system.
-Such a plan would however need to be included in the completed Business Continuity Plan
+Include this in the completed Business Continuity Plan

 The plan should have a broad scope if it is to effectively address the many disaster scenarios that could affect the company.